gscontras/probLang/chapters/04-ambiguity.md

 	- surface scope: ∀ > ¬; paraphrase: "none"
 	- inverse scope: ¬ > ∀; paraphrease: "not all"

 Rather than modeling the relative scoping of operators directly in the semantic composition, we can capture the possible meanings of these sentences---and, crucially, the active reasoning of speakers and listeners *about* these possible meanings---by assuming that the meaning of the utterance is evalatuated relative to a scope interpretation parameter (surface vs. inverse).
-The meaning function thus takes an utterance, a world state, and a scope interpretation parameter "inverse" (i.e., whether the utterance receives an inverse interpretation); it returns a truth value.
+The meaning function thus takes an utterance, a world state, and an interpretation parameter `scope` (i.e., which interpretation the ambiguous utterance receives); it returns a truth value.

 ~~~~
 // possible world states